 - Use the CIIP to understand “what” happened and “why” it happened

-- Use the human error identification tools to keep the accident reconstruction moving forward
+- Use the human error identification tools to keep the investigation process moving forward

-- Identify risk and causal factors using why-because, 5 why’s, root cause, Ishikawa/fish bone/cause & effect, and substandard acts/conditions analyses
+- Identify risk and causal factors using why-because analyses

-- Articulate data driven explanations for incidents and accidents
+- Articulate data driven explanations for accidents and incidents

 - Evaluate the need for additional mitigations

 - Perform risk assessments to determine the need for safety action